-Dividends are not paid on unvested performance shares bur rather are paid if and when the underlying performance shares have been earned and vested.
-Performance shares vest upon the death or disability of the recipient at target, as well as upon involuntary termination of employment in connection with or within 24 months after the change in control as such term is defined in the 2016 Omnibus Incentive Compensation Plan (the "Omnibus Plan").
+The performance shares pay out in shares of our common stock shortly after the close of the three-year performance period.
+Dividends are not paid on unvested TSR performance shares but rather are paid if and when the underlying performance shares have been earned and vested.
+TSR performance shares vest upon the death or disability of the recipient at target, as well as upon involuntary termination of employment in connection with or within 24 months after the change in control as such term is defined in the Omnibus Plan.